A raw dog food diet or RMBD (Raw Meat Based Diet) is not a new concept and is, after all, the diet wild dog species evolved with.

 - Internal perforations and choking from broken bones

 Even though the above list may not be a lengthy one, the fact remains that the potential risks that do exist are quite serious.
-Some vets and other observers also point out that there is a potential risk of harmful bacteria such as salmonella and campylobacter transferring from pet to owner due to the intrinsic nature of handling and feeding uncooked animal products.
+Some vets and other observers also point out a potential risk of harmful bacteria such as salmonella and campylobacter transferring from pet to owner due to the intrinsic nature of handling and feeding uncooked animal products.

 These bacteria can adversely affect the health and wellness of your dog, as this can cause serious health problems, namely diarrhea, vomiting, abortion (for pregnant dogs), and even death.
 The more frequent you unknowingly give your dog meat that contains salmonella and campylobacter, the more susceptible they are to these diseases.

-Many supporters of the raw food diet assert that pathogens could just as easily be present in raw meat made for human consumption and also in normal processed dog food.
+Many supporters of the raw food diet assert that pathogens could just as easily be present in raw meat made for human consumption and in normal processed dog food.
 Therefore, many advocates claim that such concerns are nothing more than exaggeration.

 In terms of nutrition, many vets state that commercially available dog foods have been formulated to be balanced and to meet a dog’s needs, while such an assessment is hard to make with a raw dog food diet.